 \subsection{Ablation on VGGT Layer Selection}

-To determine which layers from VGGT's 24-layer backbone are most important for policy performance We compare our default configuration (4 evenly spaced layers) with two alternatives: using all 24 layers, and using only the final 4 layers.
+To determine which layers from VGGT's 24-layer backbone are most important for policy performance, we compare our default configuration (4 evenly spaced layers) with two alternatives: using all 24 layers and using only the final 4 layers.

 As detailed in Table \ref{tab:vggt_ablation}, the default configuration using evenly spaced layers achieves the best overall performance.
-While using all layers provides a small improvement in novel view generalization, it results in a slight drop in in-distribution performance and is more computationally expensive.
-It is worth noting that even the weakest configuration using the last 4 layer significantly outperforms the next-best baseline on novel views.
+While using all layers provides a small improvement in unseen view generalization, it results in a slight drop in in-distribution performance and is more computationally expensive.
+It is worth noting that even the weakest configuration using the last 4 layer significantly outperforms the next-best baseline on unseen views.
 Despite its overall performance drop, its 34.3\% success rate on unseen views is still more than double that of \cite{kim2025fine}.

-\section{Conclusions and future work}
+\section{Conclusions and Future Work}

-In this paper, we introduced GeoAware-VLA, a method that significantly improves the generalization of VLA models to novel camera viewpoints.
-By replacing the standard trainable vision encoder with a frozen, pretrained geometric foundation model (VGGT) and a lightweight projection layer, we effectively inject a strong 3D-aware prior into the policy.
-This simple modification relieves the policy from the difficult task of learning geometric consistency from scratch.

-Our experiments on the LIBERO benchmark demonstrate that this approach is highly effective.
-GeoAware-VLA not only maintains strong performance on the original training viewpoints but also achieves a remarkable improvement of over 2x in zero-shot success rates on novel, unseen views.
-These gains were consistent across both continuous and discrete action heads and were successfully validated on a real-world robotic manipulation platform.

-The success of GeoAware-VLA underscores a key insight: the geometric acuity of the vision backbone is a critical factor for building robust, generalizable robotic agents.
-Our work presents a practical and computationally efficient blueprint for leveraging powerful, off-the-shelf geometric models to enhance imitation learning policies.
-Future work could explore integrating other geometric foundation models, applying this method to a broader range of tasks and robot morphologies, and investigating how fine-tuning the VGGT backbone could impact the performance.
+In this paper, we introduced GeoAware-VLA, a method that improves the generalization of VLA models to unseen camera viewpoints by replacing the standard trainable vision encoder with a pretrained geometric foundation model (VGGT) and a lightweight projection layer.
+This modification effectively injects a strong 3D-aware prior into the policy, relieving it from the burden of learning geometric consistency from scratch.
+Our experiments across the LIBERO and CALVIN benchmarks demonstrate that GeoAware-VLA matches or exceeds baseline performance on original viewpoints while achieving substantial improvements in zero-shot generalization to unseen viewpoints.
+These gains hold across both continuous and discrete action heads and transfer successfully to a real-world robotic platform.
+Our results show that the geometric capability of the vision backbone plays a critical role in building robust and generalizable robotic agents and motivates further exploration of 3D vision foundation models for imitation learning.
+Future work could explore alternative geometric foundation models, broader task domains and robot morphologies, and the effect of fine-tuning the geometric backbone on downstream performance.